neo-project/docs/en-us/sc/tutorial/Lock2.md

 ![Transfer contract amount](../../../assets/lock2_11.png)

+### Conclusion

 If the above operation is correct, the following happens when the asset is transferred:

-When the current time is less than the lockout time, the transfer will not be confirmed, ie the transfer will fail.
+When the current time is less than the lockout time, the transfer is not confirmed, ie. the transfer fails.

-After clicking `Rebuild Index`, after about 5 minutes, the unacknowledged transfer will disappear and the assets will return to the previous state.
+After clicking `Rebuild Index` about 5 minutes, the unconfirmed transfer will disappear and the assets will return to the previous state.

 If the current time is greater than the lock time, the transfer will be successful.